What is Technical Debt and How to Manage it?

 • Discontinuity: TD causes disruptions to core business operations, mission, and operational programs in 81% of organizations as per the same report.

-• Development time inefficiency: Every week, developers spend 13.5 hours fixing tech debt issues.
+• Development time inefficiency: Every week, Software Developers spend 13.5 hours fixing tech debt issues.
 This time can definitely be put to better use.

 • Issues with testing: As problems pile up, it is more challenging to keep track of them, let alone fix them.
 Testing becomes more complicated when the team refers to manual testing as the main way to handle TD.